Mohamed-Awadin5/food-waste/README.md

-Hi there , I'm mohamed , software engineer student .. this project show our idea We used web design languages ​​such as html, css and javascript to
+Hi there , I'm mohamed , software engineer student .. this project show our idea We used web design languages ​​such as html, css and javascript